linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setTextColor(Color.Red)
 ```
 #### Text Size
-This attribute used to set text size the default is 10sp
+This attribute is used to set text size the default is 10sp
 ```xml
  app:textSize="12sp"
 ```